shalinikopuri/shalinikopuri.github.io/_posts/2016/2021-02-15-MVVM Paradigm in Swift.markdown

+---
+title: The MVVM Paradigm
+subtitle: It's use in Swift
+---

 This is a brief post on how MVVM can be implemented in a new project,be it an app or a website, MVVM is a way you can separate your Business Logic from your Data.
 Before I get into more details about how it is implemented in SwifUI, I will try to explain the basics of this pattern.